deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Allison nodded.
 "And a bit confused, going by what you said to Lewis."

 Xiù sighed, and threw the towel into her laundry hamper.
 "I guess so." she admitted.
 "It's so much more… *straightforward* with Gaoians."
 She punctuated the pause and the word that ended it with her hands, then gestured towards the door and to Allison.
-"The whole '*he's off limits because he's with you*' thing is… I mean, I know how it works, I haven't forgotten, but it's…" She tailed off and shrugged again, flapping her arms helplessly.
+"The whole *'he's off limits because he's with you*' thing is… I mean, I know how it works, I haven't forgotten, but it's…" She tailed off and shrugged again, flapping her arms helplessly.

 "Not what you're used to?"